DFranck/hydro_bidder-page/pages/docs/projects/whitelisting.md

 The full template can be found [here](https://docs.google.com/document/d/1t_K0PxpH4nVWrme6l_8dNQxrUiw0OceNoQ0S959Kp_0/edit?usp=sharing).
 For reference, an example of a completed, approved bid teplate can be found [here](https://docs.google.com/document/d/1wlJ0PC6oY2Tu34nbNL1wX5VGUJyy7bibjG8jIQLMWDM/edit#heading=h.tzgjlv8wdq8b).
-To start the conversation, you can schedule a call with [Milos](https://calendly.com/milos-informal/30-minute-meeting-hydro) from Informal Systems (the main contributor to Hydro).
+To start the conversation, you can schedule a call with [Brian](https://calendly.com/actional/hydro) from the Hydro Team.

 ## Committee review